tympollack/n-cube/README.md

 ___
 ### Version History
+* 3.4.84
+ * A default cell value can be specified by a column meta-property ('default_value').
+If columns on different axes specify a default value, then the value at the intersection is the same as the column default if the intersecting columns have the same value, otherwise the n-cube level default is returned.
+ * The priority for cell value is 1) specified cell value, 2) column-level default, 3) n-cube default, 4) passed in default value to `at()`, `getCell()`.
 * 3.4.83
  * `CdnClassLoader` updated to allow Groovy Grape annotations to fetch external content.
  * `CdnClassLoader` caches resource URLs (relative URL Strings that were expanded to fully qualified URLs against the classpath).
 These are cleared when the class loader cache is cleared.